Frequently Asked Questions

 Check out what some of our recent graduates are doing and what they say about the training they received in our program.
 Biomedical PhDs have been, and continue to be, among the most employable of all graduates.
 You will definitely have a rewarding career, and it won't be outsourced!

-All of our doctoral program students receive a monthly stipend, currently amounting to $28,000 per year, and this is reviewed on an annual basis.
+All of our doctoral program students receive a monthly stipend, currently amounting to $30,000 per year in years 1-2 and $32,000 per year in years 3+.
+Students receiving an externally funded fellowship will receive a $2,000 bonus to their stipend.
+Stipends are reviewed on an annual basis.
 In addition, all tuition and fees are covered by a scholarship, so there are no recurring fees to be paid to the university.
 Though not enormous, our stipend turns out to be pretty reasonable given Cincinnati's cost of living—see the next FAQ!

 Cincinnati has an exceptionally favorable cost of living, especially in comparison to East and West coast cities.
 However, even within the Midwest, it is considered very reasonable.
 It is entirely possible to rent very nice accommodation, eat real food and even maintain a decent car!
 Click here to go to a cost of living index where you will be able to compare various cities.

 Yes, the program pays all premiums associated with single-person student health coverage.
 If you are married and/or have children, the additional cost of the available family coverage is borne by the student.